India Walton, socialist and former nurse, is set to become Buffalo's first female mayor

-In what’s shaping up as a stunning upset, India Walton, a socialist candidate running her first political campaign in Buffalo, New York, appears set to defeat four-term incumbent Byron Brown in the city’s Democratic mayoral primary.
+In what’s shaping up to be a stunning upset, India Walton, a socialist candidate running her first political campaign in Buffalo, New York, appears set to defeat four-term incumbent Byron Brown in the city’s Democratic mayoral primary.
 With 100 percent of precincts reporting, Walton has a lead of 1,507 votes.

-The 38-year-old progressive challenger is now on track to become the city’s first female mayor and the first socialist mayor of a major US city in recent memory.
+The 38-year-old progressive challenger is now on track to become the city’s first female mayor and the country’s only socialist mayor of a major US city.

 As my colleague Andrea Guzman wrote ahead of the race, Walton, who counts Missouri Democratic Rep. Cori Bush as a role mode, is a lifelong Buffalo resident, a former nurse, and the founding executive director of a local land trust: